-D. Restriction on Distribution of Sterile Needles
+F. Restriction on Distribution of Sterile Needles

-Contractor shall not use any SAPT Block Grant/NRC funds made available through this agreement to carry out any program that includes the distribution of sterile needles or syringes for the hypodermic injection of any illegal drug.
+Contractor shall not use any SAPT Block Grant funds made available through this agreement to carry out any program that includes the distribution of sterile needles or syringes for the hypodermic injection of any illegal drug.

-E. AVATAR Electronic Health Record
+G. AVATAR Electronic Health Record

-- Contractor shall enter client data into Avatar for services provided that includes: date of service, service type, service units and service duration. - Contractor shall maintain compliance with all documentation, reporting, billing and all other data requirements as required in the BHRS Documentation Manual, Title 22, DMC-ODS STCs, the DHCS AOD Program Certification Standards, CalOMS Tx Data Collection Guide, DMC Billing Manual, and the AOD Policy and Procedure Manual, including additions and revisions. - Contractor shall submit electronically treatment capacity and waitlist data to DHCS via DATAR.
-Contractor shall comply with all BHRS tracking methods for client waitlist times and capacity.
-This information shall be used to determine unmet treatment needs and wait times to enter treatment. - 4.
-Contractor shall participate in Avatar trainings and monthly Avatar User Group (AUG) meetings to ensure data quality and integrity, and provide input into system improvements to enhance the system.

-F. Quality Management and Compliance

-Clinical Standards of Care and Evidenced-Based Practices
+- Contractor shall enter referral data into Avatar for calls inquiring about services that includes but is not limited to: date and time of call, caller/referral data, service type inquiry, screening data and referrals made. - Contractor shall enter client data into Avatar for services provided that includes but is not limited to: date of service, service type, service units, service duration, screening and assessment data, diagnosis, treatment plans, progress notes, discharge plan and discharge summary. - 3.
+Contractor shall maintain compliance with all documentation, reporting, billing and all other data requirements as required in the BHRS Documentation Manual, San Mateo County Intergovernmental Agreement, Title 22, DMC-ODS STCs, the DHCS AOD Program Certification Standards, CalOMS Tx Data Collection Guide, DMC Billing Manual, Youth Treatment Guidelines, Perinatal Practice Guidelines and the AOD Policy and Procedure Manual, including additions and revisions. - 4.
+Contractor shall submit electronically treatment capacity and waiting list data to DHCS via DATAR no later than the 10th of the month following the report activity.
+Contractor shall also comply with all BHRS tracking methods for client waitlist times and capacity.
+This information shall be used to determine unmet treatment needs and wait times to enter treatment. - 5.
+Contractor shall participate in Avatar trainings and in monthly Avatar User Group (AUG) meetings to ensure data quality and integrity and provide input into system improvements to enhance the system. - H. Quality Management and Compliance - Clinical Standards of Care and Evidenced-Based Practices a.
+In providing its services and operations, Contractor shall maintain full compliance with the San Mateo County BHRS Standards of Care, Best Practice Guidelines for Working with Limited English Proficiency and LGBTQ Clients, Federal Cultural and Linguistic Access Standards (CLAS) requirements.
+Contractor shall comply with at least two (2) of the five (5) DMC-ODS Evidenced-Based Practices.
+Annually,